 There are essential, non-essential, and conditionally essential acids.

 - The essential acids are 9 of the 20 amino acids the body needs.
 Unfortunately, the body cannot generate these acids, which leaves us no choice but to supply them artificially.

 - The non-essential acids are the digested protein by the essential acids.
 These proteins are in many forms and foods but are not essential for daily consumption.
 There are four in all.

 On the other hand, conditionally essential acids are in many foods but not fit for daily consumption.
 This is because the liver makes the conditionally essential acids from the nine essential acids digested in the body.
 Kids use seven conditionally essential amino acids because their bodies cannot extract enough to meet their health needs.

 2. All Proteins are not Created Equal

 The level of protein in food varies.
-Other than the nine essential amino acids, animals have the highest protein, iron, Vitamin D, and B12.
-In essence, 100g of meat will produce 32.6g of protein, while 100g of beans can only produce 8.1g of protein.
-Beef is another significant source of sustainable protein through leucine, which is essential for muscle mass and growth.
+Animals have the highest protein, iron, Vitamin D, and B12 besides the nine essential amino acids.
+100g of meat will produce 32.6g of protein, while 100g of beans can only produce 8.1g of protein.
+Beef is another sustainable protein source through leucine, which is essential for muscle mass and growth.

 If you are in the game for muscle gain, it is recommended to consume more animal protein to prevent muscle loss.
-However, plant protein has distinguished benefits, i.e., it contains more fiber, low in fat and calories.
+However, plant protein has distinguished benefits, i.e., it contains more fiber and is low in fat and calories.
 In addition, plant proteins like legumes and peanut butter are cheap.
 Vegans and vegetarians can meet the required protein size by following the proper daily plant-based routine.